 But what kind of cat food should you feed your cat when there is such a vast variety to choose from?

 In this article, you will get all the answers you need about cat nutrition, and by following our table of content you will find all the information you need to know when it comes to cat food.

 Kibble, wet, raw, or homemade?

-There has always been a debate among cat lovers of which type of food is the best for their cats, but there is no considerate evidence that just one type of food is superior to the other as all types have their pros and cons, but we are starting to believe that a canned cat food diet is key to a healthy feline life, and I will tell you why later.
+There has always been a debate among cat lovers about which type of food is the best for their cats, but there is no considerate evidence that just one type of food is superior to the other as all types have their pros and cons, but we are starting to believe that a canned cat food diet is key to a healthy feline life, and I will tell you why later.

 Firstly, I am going to go ahead and explain to you every type of cat food out there, pointing out the pros and cons of them, so you can choose by yourself the cat food that is the healthiest for your cat and also good for your budget.

-But, if your cat suffers from any illness and requires a special kind of diet, it is always best to consult a vet about your cat’s particular dietary needs, although don’t let them serve you with some sponsored commercial cat foods.
+But, if your cat suffers from any illness and requires a special kind of diet, it is always best to consult a vet about your cat’s particular dietary needs, although don’t let them serve you some sponsored commercial cat foods.

 To have an idea about cat nutrition, next I will explain what are the main nutrient groups needed in a cat’s diet and what roles they play in your cat’s nutrition.

-And later on, in the ‘Reading the cat food label’ section of the article, I summarized all the essential nutrients in a cat’s diet, explained them one by one, and their necessary amount in cat food recommended by AAFCO.back to menu ↑
+And later on, in the ‘Reading the cat food label’ section of the article, I summarized all the essential nutrients in a cat’s diet, explained them one by one, and the necessary amount in cat food recommended by AAFCO.back to menu ↑